Door Door: Ports and expanded editions

 An expanded version of the game, branded Door Door mkII, was released two years after the original in February 1985.
-The game was ported to MSX computers, NEC's PC-6001, PC-6001mkII, PC-6601, PC-8801, PC-8801mkII, and PC-8801mkIISR models, Sharp's MZ-2000, and Fujitsu's FM-7.
+The game was ported to MSX computers, NEC's PC-6001, PC-6001mkII, PC-6601, PC-8801mkIISR, Sharp's Mz-1500 and Fujitsu's FM-7.
 It features 100 levels and the option to start the game from the new set of levels (beginning with level 51).
 Encouraged by the rapidly increasing popularity of video game consoles in Japan, Enix also ported Door Door to Nintendo's Famicom.
 In March 2004, Chunsoft celebrated their 20th anniversary by releasing a version of Door Door for Japanese mobile phone networks.
 A faithful reproduction of the Famicom version, the application is available for the NTT DoCoMo FOMA 505i and 900i series phones, and can be downloaded from i-chunsoft for ¥300 per month.
 To the right is a table of all licensed ports of Door Door.
 A modified version featuring Mean Clean (エコ吉, eco kichi in Japanese) as the main protagonist is also featured in the 2008 visual novel 428: Shibuya Scramble as an unlockable bonus.